E.A. Diddle Arena

 One of the finest on-campus facilities in the country, WKU's E.A.
 Diddle Arena serves as the home of Hilltopper basketball. read more

-With 293 career wins and 11 postseason trips as a head coach to his credit, Rick Stansbury is the 15th head men’s basketball coach at Western Kentucky University.
+With 355 career wins and 12 postseason trips as a head coach to his credit, Rick Stansbury is the 15th head men’s basketball coach at Western Kentucky University.
 Stansbury was hired to lead the WKU program on March 28, 2016.

 Director of Basketball Operations

 Talvis Franklin enters his fourth season as Director of Basketball Operations for head coach Rick Stansbury in 2019-20.

 Franklin came to The Hill to re-unite with Stansbury after the two spent 10 years together at Mississippi State.
 He began his career as a student manager under Stansbury before a six-year stint as coordinator of operations and video coordinator.

 Franklin’s previous stint at Troy, in 2015-16, was with another Mississippi State connection in former WKU assistant coach Phil Cunningham.
 Prior to Troy, Franklin spent two seasons at Kennesaw State as a women’s assistant coach.
 During his first year, the Owls finished the season with a record of 6-24, but in his second year Kennesaw State made it to the first round of the Atlantic Sun Conference tournament, capping off the season with a 17-13 record.

 Franklin spent one year as the head junior high basketball coach and assistant varsity coach for both the men’s and women’s teams at the Tupelo Christian Preparatory School in Belden, Miss. more

 Martin Cross enters his fifth season on the WKU staff and his fourth season as Associate Director of Basketball Operations in 2019-20.